vinnieOrdobas/Code-Institute-MS1/README.md

 > - Technologies Used
 > - References for learning
 > - Testing
-> - Project barriers and the solutions
+> - Bugs and the turnarounds
 > - Code validity
 > - Version Control
 > - Deployment